-During summer months St Brelade’s Bay is a popular spot for leisure boats and water sports.
+During the summer months, St Brelade’s Bay is a popular spot for leisure boats and water sports.

-The Fisherman’s Chapel and cemetry on the far west end of the bay is worth a visit.
+The Fisherman’s Chapel and cemetery on the far west end of the bay are worth a visit.

 If the weekend summer crowds get too much then follow the promenade over the ‘hump’ at the other end of the beach to the adjacent bay of Ouaisne which even in summer is never busy.